Orphaned Wild Baby Birds

-There are many un-rewarded wildlife angels on this Earth.
-I have known a few of them , I am sure there are many more.
-If your little bird survives, help the ones that were not fortunate enough to find you.
-I suggest you make a generous donation to a native wildlife rehabilitation center near you.
-Some I admire are Wildlife Inc. in Florida, Wildlife Rescue & Rehabilitation in San Antonio, Texas and the injured and orphaned wildlife program of the California Living Museum (CALM) in Bakersfield.
+There are many unrewarded wildlife angels on this Earth.
+I have known many of them and there countless more.
+If your little bird survives, help the ones that were not fortunate enough to find you by giving as generous donation as you can to a native wildlife rehabilitation center near you.

 All birds with hooked beaks (owls, hawks, eagles) have extremely powerful claws (talons) that will hurt you.
 They develop strength before the birds leave the nest.
 Once they have locked on to your body they are extremely difficult to pry off.
 Herd small ones into a bucket with a broom, or use welders gloves and cover the bucket with a towel so they do not jump out.
 Place them in a darkened room.
 Better yet, coral the bird and call an experienced person to come get it.

 Fish-eating shore birds such as herons, egrets and cranes have very sharp beaks and an exceptionally long range at which they can spear objects.
 They can easily put out an eye.
 Be very careful with them too.